Don't Be: Cultural references

 In the scene in which Evangelion units are under repair, scientific terms such as apoptosis, mitosis, necrosis, receptor, and morphogenesis are mentioned.
 Yahata Shoten's Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) linked the latter term to morphogenetic fields and Rupert Sheldrake's concept of morphic fields, which are energy fields with a collective memory that are located in and around systems and serve as an organising force.
-The concepts of visible spectrum and positrons are also mentioned in reference to Eva-00's Positron Sniper Rifle In the same scene, Gendo utters the phrase "The hands of the clock cannot turn back", a reference to an earlier work by Gainax and Hideaki Anno, Gunbuster.
-Anno also used the Hallelujah chorus in the same series.
-Eva-00 then extracts the Spear of Longinus from Lilith; its name is a reference to the Christian relic of the same name.
+The concepts of visible spectrum and positrons are also mentioned in reference to Eva-00's Positron Sniper Rifle.
+It represents a technological evolution of Eva-01's Positron Sniper Rifle, which first appeared in the sixth episode of the series, "Rei II".
+In the same scene, Gendo utters the phrase "The hands of the clock cannot turn back", a reference to an earlier work by Gainax and Hideaki Anno, Gunbuster.
+Anno also used the Hallelujah Chorus in the same series.
+Eva-00 then extracts the Spear of Longinus from Lilith; its name is a reference to the Christian relic of the same name mentioned in the Gospel of Nicodemus.
+Writer Patrick Drazen compared Longinus' spear from Evangelion to Amenonuhoko (天沼矛), the spear of the two creator kami (deities) Izanagi and Izanami.
 The official filmbooks of the series noted how the shape of the spear resembles DNA.
 According to the scholar Fabio Bartoli, Lilith is also depicted in the guise of the Golem.
-During the Eva-00's descent into the deepest level of Nerv headquarters, the Nerv mentions a section of structures named Malebolge; their name is a reference to the eponymous circles of Hell presented in Dante Alighieri's Divine Comedy.
+During the Eva-00's descent into the deepest level of Nerv headquarters, Nerv mentions a section of structures named Malebolge; their name is a reference to the eponymous circles of Hell presented in Dante Alighieri's Divine Comedy.
 When Eva-00 sends the Lance into orbit, the concept of escape velocity is also mentioned.